Space for Silence A Space for Joy

 There is a Sunday Club at our 11am Sunday Choral Eucharist for younger members.
 Afterwards the congregation is encouraged to stay for refreshments.
 Choral Evensong takes place at 5:30pm and on the second and fourth Sundays of the month there is an extended musical offering in place of the sermon, which we call a Sermon in Music.

 Every day the church is open for private prayer and on weekday mornings our day begins with a short said service of Morning Prayer in the Crypt at 8:15am.
-On Wednesdays there is also a lunchtime Said Eucharist service at 1:15pm in the Crypt.
+From the New Year, there is also a lunchtime Said Eucharist service on Wednesdays at 1:15pm in the Crypt.

 When you visit St Bride’s you are spoilt for choice for things to see but some of the highlights in the main church are: